hrrr/ChibiFlight/doc/Usage.md

 Ch5: Aux1 channel.
 Use a three possition switch.
 In the midlle possition it should be at 0x400.
 Check in the Target line that Aux1 changes between somthing lower than -100, something arround 0 and somehting higher than 100.
 This will be used to select one of three PID set of values.

 Ch6: Aux2 channel.
 Use a 2 posstion switch.Check that Aux2 in the Target line changes between somthin lower than 0 and something higher than 0.
-This will be used to control if PIDs are used at min throttle or not.
+This will be used to trigger the buzzer.

 The other channels are not used in the current firmware.